Memoloveya/SITL-Simulation/README.md

 1. Changing the home location, target location as you want.
 Be careful with the sleep time!
 2. Changing the mode to Return To Launch (RTL) by  modifying the python script to let the drone fly back to the home point after every flights.
+3. Modifying the script to start the autonomous mission by manually setting Guided mode.
-3. Adding target points allows the drone to fly along a specified shape trajectory, such as a triangle, square, or pentagram.
+4. Adding target points allows the drone to fly along a specified shape trajectory, such as a triangle, square, or pentagram.
-4. Creating multiple vehicles and arranging them d in special shapes, such as four vehicles fly to the four vertices of a square.
+5. Creating multiple vehicles and arranging them d in special shapes, such as four vehicles fly to the four vertices of a square.

 Hints for assignment no. 4:
 To create a new vehicle and broadcaste it, you need to open two more Linux windows.